giovaz94/isee-project-2023-2024/docs/report.md

 ![usage example](resources/imgs/usage-example.png)

 ## Conclusions

-This project allowed to us to understand with hand-on-code the agent programming paradigm als
+This project allowed us to gain a hands-on understanding of the agent programming paradigm through coding.

+Using JaKtA, an in-development agent-based programming framework, allowed us to analyze certain aspects of its functionality in more detail, particularly during the debugging phase, as there were some minor shortcomings.

 Moreover, attempting to build even a simple simulation exposed us to several important challenges, such as performance issues when handling a large number of agents and difficulties in ensuring the reproducibility of experiments.

-Using JaKtA as a BDI framework allowed to meld together the passive OOP design of the domain model with the active BDI agent-oriented design.

 ### JaKtA suggested improvements